apache/freemarker-generator/freemarker-generator-tools/README.md

 ------------------------------------------------------------------------------

 * A tool shall expose a default constructor and/or a constructor taking a `Map<String, Object> settings`
-* A tool processing documents shall provide a `parse(Document document)` method
+* A tool processing datasources shall provide a `parse(Datasource)` method
 * A tool shall be stateless, multi-thread safe and potentially long-lived to enable usage in a different context
-* A tool shall support arbitrary large source documents and process them efficiently
+* A tool shall support arbitrary large source datasources and process them efficiently
 * A tool shall expose a `toString()` method for documentation purposes

 Available Tools